 Video monitoring systems offer peace of mind to keep an eye on our pets when we’re not around, but do they deliver?
 Are they versatile, easy to use and effective — or the hideous black-and-white static images of older technology?

-I took a spin with the NETGEAR VueZone Personal Video Network (aff) for almost a month to see if it delivers what the company promises.
+I took a spin with the NETGEAR VueZone Personal Video Network (affiliate link) for almost a month to see if it delivers what the company promises.
 The following is my in-depth review.

 What Is the VueZone Video Monitoring System?